Sidelobe/AudioTraits/README.md

 ```

+>NOTE: For the frequency-domain traits, a 4096-point FFT is calculated for every single check.
+This is - needless to say - very inefficient, but a conscious design choice for the sake of simplicity.
+Adding more optimized, stateful 'traits' is quite easy, should there be a need.

 ### Extension: Custom Traits
-Defining custom traits is very straightforward: a traits is simply a functor with a static function that returns a boolean:
+Defining custom traits is very straightforward: a traits is simply a functor with a static (stateless) function that returns a boolean:

 ```cpp
 #include "AudioTraits.hpp"